What to Wear & Useful Things To Know

 There is little point in kayaking from a given location, when conditions may be better elsewhere.

-If you specifically request an area, we will try to do this trip.
-However, we will not send clients out, if we do not think weather and swell conditions are suitable.
+If you specifically request an area, we will try to make this trip.
+However, we will not send clients out if we do not think the weather and swell conditions are suitable.

-Why can’t you drive your trailers all the way down to the waters edge?
+Why can’t you drive your trailers down to the edge of the water?
 There are a few reasons.
-On most beaches it is not allowed under the Policing of beaches regulations in Jersey.
-Also, on many beaches the sand or gravel can become soft and we do not want to risk getting a vehicle stuck in the sand.
-Driving on a beach is also regarded as off road, so most of the vehicles, you might see driving on a beach, are probably driving uninsured.
+On most beaches, it is not allowed under the Policing of beaches regulations in Jersey.
+Also, on many beaches, the sand or gravel can become soft, and we do not want to risk getting a vehicle stuck.
+Driving on a beach is also regarded as off-road, so most of the vehicles, you might see driving on a beach, are probably driving uninsured.

 What happens once I book?
-Once payment is received an email booking confirmation with essential information is sent out.
-This lists the date, times and venue as well as what to wear, map links to our starting points and bus time table link via the map page.
-Please ensure all in your party are informed.
+Once payment is received an email booking confirmation with essential information is sent out with the date, and time along with what to wear, map links to our starting points and bus time table link.

 What happens if I change my mind and want to cancel or rebook?
 See our terms and conditions.

 Why do you take payment when booking and not on the day?
-To reduce no shows.
 We limit the numbers on the tours for safety reasons, so places on all our kayak trips are limited.
 Advance payment is required to reduce the risk of people not bothering to tell us they will not attend.

 I am late.
-Sorry but we will not wait for late arrivals.
-It is unfair on other people booked on the trip who will be kept waiting.
-Our instructors often have other bookings and as a result it is not usually possible to delay start times because you are late.
+Sorry, but we will not wait for late arrivals.
+It’s unfair on other people booked on the trip who will be kept waiting.
+Our instructors often have other bookings, and as a result, it is not usually possible to delay start times because you are late.
 If you call the office, it may not be possible to get in contact with the instructor once they are at the venue.

-Allow time when traveling to venues in case you get lost, stuck behind horses, tractors or even cannot find a parking place.
+Allow time when travelling to venues in case you get lost, stuck behind horses, tractors or even cannot find a parking place.

-How to find our starting points.
-Use this map to help locate our starting points.
+Where is your starting point?
+Use the map to help locate our starting points.

-How are the tours organised?
-Tours last approximately 2½ hours from start to finish.
+How are tours organised?
+Tours last approximately 2.1/4 hours from start to finish.
 Aim to arrive about 5 minutes before the start time.
-We normally start getting clients ready at the listed start time to ensure everyone gets the correctly sized gear (and to save duplication of information) and complete your sign in form.
-Once you are kitted out for the trip, we’ll ask you to help unload kayaks, ensure seats are fitted correctly and explain some basic paddle techniques.
-Safety, the location of safety kit and what happens should you fall in will also be covered before you go afloat.
+We usually start getting clients ready at the listed start time to ensure everyone receives the correctly sized gear (and to save duplication of information) and complete your sign in form.
+Once you ready for the trip, we’ll ask you to help unload kayaks, ensure seats are fitted correctly and explain some basic paddle techniques.
+Safety, the location of safety kit, and what happens should you fall in will also be covered before you go afloat.

-The kayaks are then carried or dragged down to the waters edge (tell us if you have any difficulty lifting/moving things as we also have trolleys) and we go afloat.
-Usually this part takes around 20- 25 minutes though it might take longer if you are with young children.
+The kayaks are carried or dragged down to the edge of the water (tell us if you have any difficulty lifting/moving things as we also have trolleys), and we go afloat.
+Usually, this part takes around 20- 25 minutes though it might take longer if you are with young children.

 We spend a short time running over the basic paddle skills on the water before we head off to explore the coastline for the next 1 hour 40 minutes before returning to shore and changing out of the kayak kit.
 Aim to be walking away for the session 2½ hours after the start.

 How far will we kayak?
-This depends on a number of factors such as the level of skills within the group, fitness and conditions.
-Most adults are likely to paddle around 2½ – 3 miles but we stop and look at many great bits of coastline and often land for a few minutes.
+It depends on several factors such as the level of skills within the group, fitness and conditions.
+Most adults are likely to paddle around 2½ – 3 miles, but we stop and look at many great bits of coastline and often land for a few minutes.